donfrancisco/spinners/README.md

 Here are some basic spinners with Apple-like proportions, available in 24px-192px sizes, so you can have spinners at 24px, 48px, and 96px at retina and normal resolutions.

+I'll be making some sized 16-32-64-128 in the near future.

 Make those loading screens a bit more dapper, and always provide user feedback.

 ### GIF: Premade basics